 MA, CAGS, LMHC, LCDP

 Patrick is a Licensed Mental Health Counselor and Licensed Chemical Dependency Professional.
-Integrating a holistic-existential approach, he has over five years of experience providing support to individuals, families, groups, and first responders, helping them to lead happy, productive and meaningful lives.
+Integrating a holistic-existential approach, he has over seven years of experience providing support to individuals, families, groups, and first responders, helping them to lead happy, productive and meaningful lives.
 In addition to counseling in an agency setting, Patrick has a background in community-outreach counseling, hospice care, college counseling, and animal-assisted therapy.

 Supporting people in crisis has always been fulfilling for Patrick.
 As a college student he worked as a mentor and tutor, helping to guide others through challenging times.
 While Patrick addressed his own hardships involving addiction, he became more interested and passionate about helping others, which led him to earn a Master’s Degree in Holistic Counseling, and Certificate of Advanced Graduate Studies (CAGS) in Mental Health and The Expressive and Creative Arts, from Salve Regina University.